SalaPh/White_Dwarf_Binaries_GW/README.md

 ## Overview of repository:

+The repository is divided into the main analysis codes, notebooks, and additional folders containing stored data or supplementary scripts.
+The notebooks are designed so that they can be used and run to obtain results, without dealing with the other components.

+Main codes:
+- `ParamEstimator_SpaceAI.py`: includes the main structure for simulating the GW signature of a binary in frequency space, and can output the Signal-to-Noise Ratio (SNR) and Fisher matrix of the detected signal, hence compute the parameter reconstruction.
+- `Parameters_Precision.py` and `Signal_Disappearance.py`: make use of the previous script to compute, respectively, the detectable parameter reconstruction and the alert time for signal disappearance of a series of WDB, which can be arranged in a $\mathcal{M}_c$-$d_L$ (chirp mass-luminosity distance) or $M_1$-$M_2$ (the two mass components) grid.

+Main notebooks:
+- `example.ipynb`: runs an example run of the code `ParamEstimator_SpaceAI.py` in a structured and easy-to-use way.
+The input can be simply modified.
+The results are then saved in the folder `ExampleOutput`.
+- `Plots.ipynb`: runs both  `Parameters_Precision.py` and `Signal_Disappearance.py` and plots some results.
+More specifically, an $M_1$-$M_2$ grid and GW parameters can be chosen in the notebook and run for both codes, which store the results in the folder `Precision_Output`.
+Afterwards, the parameter reconstruction precision for mass ratio $q$, chirp mass $\mathcal{M}_c$, luminosity distance $d_L$ and sky localisation $\Omega$ is plotted.
+In addition, the alert time of a WDB disappearance is plotted.
+- `Orbit_after_RLOF.ipynb`:

 - `data`: contains the results of the population synthesis, the star formation histories and the z_at_age.txt file.
 - `doc`: contains documentation in html and pdf format.